machingclee/machingclee.github.io/static/media/251-dev-container copy.4ae58d83.md

 - Even we `mkdir -p` and `WORKDIR` at a directory and successfully  `npm install`, but inside container we are at the workspace defined by the vscode extention `Remote Development` rather than the directory specified by `WORKDIR`.

-- The correct procedure should be simply install all the native linux libraries, and we install runtime-specific library ***inside*** the container.
+- The correct procedure should be to install just the native linux libraries, and then we install runtime-specific library ***inside*** the container.

 - Note that the `node_modules` installed inside the container will be linux-specific, running it in windows will fail.